shipmonk-rnd/phpstan-rules/README.md

 - Denies property fetch on unknown type.
 - Any property fetch assumes the caller is an object with such property and therefore, the typehint/phpdoc should be fixed.
 - Similar to `ForbidMethodCallOnMixedRule`
+- Makes sense only on PHPStan level 8 or below
 ```neon
 rules:
     - ShipMonk\PHPStan\Rule\ForbidFetchOnMixedRule